yuchieh0621mumu/PPE_pers_23/git_excercise_0410.md

 ## Git I

 ### Exercise 2.b
-1. To check whether you are behind the online version versione : <code>git status</code>.
+1. To check if you are behind the current online version  : <code>git status</code>.
 2. To retrieve the changes from the repository : <code>git pull</code>.

 ### Exercise 2.c
-* To add the modifications made on the command line to our online depository  :
+* To add the modifications made on the command line to the online depository  :
 <pre><code>
 git add git_exercise_0410.md
-git commit -m "exercise_fin" git_exercices.md
+git commit -m "exercise_fin" git_exercise_0410.md
 git push main
 </pre></code>